Skip to main content

 Ambrose Heal carried out work experience with Graham & Biddle, June 1892-September 1893.

-There was a provisional patent for an improved flower stand and electric light standard combined, granted to the firm in 1890 [The Electrical Engineer, 1 January 1890].
+There was a provisional patent for an improved flower stand and electric light standard combined, granted to the firm in 1890 [The Electrical Engineer, 1 January 1890] and in 1893 W.E.
+Graham and F.H.
+Biddle of 463 Oxford Street applied for a patent for ‘an improved self-right or swing bedstead for use on board all kinds of vessels’.

 On 4 December 1907 Maple & Co. announced the half price sale at their Tottenham Court Road galleries of cabinet furniture and upholstery which they had purchased for cash from Graham & Biddle, following the dissolution of the latter’s partnership.
 The legal dissolution took place on 13 December 1907.